The Champion of Innovation

 Chris was raised in central Connecticut, one of four children.
 He attended Stauton Military Academy in Virginia and joined the submarine service after graduation.
 He was a sonar specialist — the eyes and ears of a submarine — and participated in a number of highly classified missions during the Vietnam era.

 Leaving the service after six years, he entered the family business, a New England-based chemical distribution company.
-In 1983, he found a customer who wanted to buy cleaning fluids in aerosol cans, but the major suppliers at the time refused to appoint Chris as a local distributor.
+In 1983, he found customers who wanted to buy cleaning fluids in aerosol cans, but the major suppliers at the time refused to appoint Chris as a local distributor.
 Chris was undeterred.

 The First MicroCare Products

 “Our competition could have squished MicroCare simply by selling us some cans.
 When they said ‘no’ I just decided to make the product myself.”
 Chris joined forces with a customer who owned an aerosol filling company.
 Together, they packaged the first MicroCare aerosols, giving MicroCare its foothold in electronics.

 “We didn’t love the aerosol business; we just wanted to satisfy customers,” Chris recalls.
 Today he feels that customer-oriented focus still pervades MicroCare.
 “It is the single most critical differentiation between MicroCare and everybody else in the business.”

 Innovating for Success

 “Once we got into manufacturing our own aerosol products, innovating became a key part of our DNA,” Chris related.
 “We became really good at experimenting, bobbing and weaving, adapting and innovating; better than our much larger competitors.”